SkelliBoi/Humble-Warden/README.md

 4. Select the Direct3D 9 option.
 Once it is finished you can close it.

 In this version of Reshade you can open the menu using "shift + F2" and turn the effects on or off there.

+Reshade can be quite demanding so if the game starts lagging, I would recommend turning it off.

 ## Starting the game